Tetrahedra

 If you’re not up to modular origami, you can also try this printable PDF papercraft version of five tetrahedra as a compound solid.

-3 Responses to “Tetrahedra”
+3 replies on “Tetrahedra”

 Leave a Reply